 The gut is a nine-metre-long tube that starts at the mouth, moves from the oesophagus to the stomach, through the small and large intestines, and ends at the back passage.

 Within the gut exists a thriving community of bacteria.
 As well as aiding digestion, they provide essential support for immune functioning, your skin, and brain health.

 “These helpful bacteria thrive by feeding off the food we eat.
-So, food is essential not only to feed and fuel us, but also to feed and fuel our friendly gut bacteria.”
+So, food is essential not only to feed and fuel us but also to feed and fuel our friendly gut bacteria.”

-But how does what happens in our gut impact on our overall health and wellness?
+That’s why foods to improve gut health are so important to consider, but how does what happens in our gut impact on our overall health and wellness?

 As a result, problems in your gastrointestinal tract can make you more susceptible to feeling run down or picking up illnesses.

 “Moreover, our gut bacteria produce compounds which support the healthy functioning of white blood cells, known as macrophages.
 They are key for fighting off infections and harmful germs.”

-The health of your gut microbiome impacts on cognitive function and mood.
+The health of your gut microbiome impacts cognitive function and mood.
 This is down to a two-way relationship between the gut and the brain known as the gut-brain axis.

 “Bacteria in the gut modulates the activity of various chemicals in the brain, known as neurotransmitters.
 For example, it’s estimated that 90% of the ‘happy hormone’, serotonin, is made in the gut,” Eliza explains.

 There’s a strong relationship between the composition of your gut bacteria and sleep quality.

 “Imbalances in the gut microbiome are associated with increased risk of sleep disturbances and poorer sleep quality,” says Eliza.

 Gut bacteria produce compounds known as short-chain fatty acids (SCFAs), which influence the production of the hormones responsible for the feeling of hunger and fullness.